Tephaany/neuron_orders/README.md

-# list_available_orders
+# intelora-list_available_orders
+A Neuron that gets the list of available orders

 ## Synopsis

-Get the list of available orders
+Make Intelora get the list of available orders

 ## Install